Museum station (Toronto)

 Museum is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
-It opened in 1963 and is located under Queen's Park at Charles Street West, beside the Royal Ontario Museum (ROM) after which it is named.
+It opened in 1963 and is located on the northeast portion of the University of Toronto St. George campus under Queen's Park at Charles Street West.
+It is beside the Royal Ontario Museum (ROM) after which it is named.

 Structure

 South of the station, the tunnel can be seen curving to the east.

 The station structure was created in the middle of the road using cut and cover, while immediately south of the station the line goes into a bored tunnel to run under Queen's Park, passing east of the Ontario Legislative Building to reach Queen's Park station.
 The concourse is located under the roadway, one level above the north end of a centre platform, with entrances from either side of the road.
 There are two stairways on the west side adjacent to the southern end of the Royal Ontario Museum and two on the east, just south of Charles Street.
 Pedestrians are encouraged to use the station as a pedestrian underpass to cross Queen's Park, a wide and busy thoroughfare without a centre median.
 There is also a stairway from Queen's Park leading directly to the southern end of the subway platform.
 This station does not yet have an elevator and is not wheelchair accessible.

 When the McLaughlin Planetarium was being designed in the mid-1960s, a tunnel connecting the station to the planetarium was considered.
 This feature was abandoned due to budget constraints.